-My favorite oatmeal cookies with a tropical superfood twist.
-Pomegranate powder, pomegranate juice, goji berries, shredded coconut and dark chocolate chips, these oatmeal cookies have crispy edges and a soft, chewy middle.
+My favorite oatmeal coconut cookies with a tropical superfood twist.
+Pomegranate powder, goji berries, shredded coconut and dark chocolate chips, these oatmeal cookies have crispy edges and a soft, chewy middle.

 When I had a craving for oatmeal cookies this weekend, I found myself out of dried cherries which I love in oatmeal cookies – so I grabbed what I had – goji berries!

-Since I was already changing up my normal oatmeal cookie recipe, I grabbed pomegranate powder which I have on hand for smoothie making.
-I thought let’s try this in cookies for a superfood boost.
-I kept on going with the substitutions – coconut oil instead of butter, coconut extract instead of vanilla and added shredded coconut.
+To continue my superfood themed oatmeal cookies, I grabbed pomegranate powder which I have on hand for smoothie making.
+I thought let’s try this in a cookie for a superfood boost.

-And just like that a new cookie was born – fruity with a tropical coconut flavor.
+And just like that a new cookie was born.
+A fruity oatmeal cookie with a tropical coconut flavor.

 TIP: When you add dried fruit to baked goods, you should always let them soak in warm water to plump them up.
 Then pat dry before using.
 You can thank Dorie Greenspan for that fine tip – straight from her book Dorie’s Cookies!